How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 What is the maximum interest rate for a promissory note in Pennsylvania?

-Pennsylvania imposes a usury limit of 6% maximum for loans under $50,000.
-Charging interest above the legal limit is considered usury and can result in penalties — in Pennsylvania, the consequence is: treble excess interest penalty.
+Pennsylvania caps interest at 6% maximum for loans under $50,000.
+Charging above the legal limit is usury - in Pennsylvania, the penalty is: treble excess interest penalty.
+Always confirm the current rate with an attorney, as usury laws can change.

 Do I need a notary for a promissory note in Pennsylvania?